morpein/asnwebapps/loadbalancer/README.md

 # Simple deployement with load balancer

 This docker-compose deployment launches a load balancer for allowing access to a backend web app.
-By default is used **Haproxy** but can be selected **Nginx** or **Traefik** just uncommenting/commenting entries in `docker-compose.yml` file
+By default is used **Haproxy** but can be selected **Nginx** or **Traefik v.2** just uncommenting/commenting entries in `docker-compose.yml` file

 ## Requeriments